Generative AI for image reconstruction in Intensity Interferometry: a first attempt: Intensity Interferometry (II) with IACT arrays

 \subsection{The Signal-to-Noise Ratio for II}

-The primary purpose of IACTs is to study high-energy gamma rays (with energy $E\ \geq 30$ GeV) arriving from cosmic sources, entering the Earth's atmosphere, and initiating Cherenkov showers in the upper atmosphere due to multiple scattering.
-These telescopes feature an array of mirrors that focus light onto a set of photo-multiplier tubes \citep[PMTs, see e.g.,][]{aleksic2016major}.
-In the simulation model adopted here, we consider a set of four IACTs, each with similar properties.
-The positional configuration of these IACTs is shown in Fig.~\ref{fig:teles}.
+The primary purpose of IACT arrays is to observe the Cherenkov showers generated in the upper atmosphere by high-energy gamma rays (with energy $E\ \geq 30$ GeV) arriving from cosmic sources.
+When employed for II observations, these telescopes focus light received from a sky source onto their respective set of photo-multiplier tubes (PMTs), see e.g., \citep{aleksic2016major} with appropriate specifications.
+In the simulation models adopted here, we consider, in succession, two arrays of IACTS each with similar properties.
+The positional configurations of these arrays of $N_T=6$ and $N_T =9$ IACTs are respectively shown in the left and the right panels of Fig.~\ref{fig:teles}.
 The optical signal directed to a PMT is filtered using a spectral filter with a chosen mean observational wavelength $\lambda$ and corresponding bandpass $\Delta \lambda$.
 The use of filters not only reduces background noise but also improves the signal quality and the efficiency of the PMTs.
-Filtering background skylight becomes even more significant in II observations, as, currently, these are carried out during full moon nights when the primary function of the IACTs (of observing Cherenkov Showers) is rendered infeasible.
+Filtering background skylight becomes even more significant in II observations, as, currently, these are carried out during bright moon-lit nights when the primary function of the IACTs (of observing Cherenkov Showers) is rendered infeasible.
 It is important to note that the light from the stellar source is focused on a PMT attached with each of the telescopes during II observations.

 The significance of the signal can be expressed in terms of the signal-to-noise ratio (SNR), which depends on many factors.
 However, most importantly, it does not depend on the optical bandwidth $\Delta {\mathrm {\nu}}$ of the radiation for a two-telescope correlation.
 The explanation for the independence of the SNR from $\Delta {\mathrm {\nu}}$ is provided in several works \citep[e.g., subsection 4.1 of][]{10.1093/mnras/stab2391}.
-The Signal-to-Noise is given by
+The Signal-to-Noise Ratio ($\mathrm{SNR_{12}}$) produced by the considered identical pair of IACTs becomes

 Here, $A$ is the total mirror area, $\alpha$ is the quantum efficiency of the PMTs, $q$ is the throughput of the remaining optics, and $n$ is the differential photon flux from the source.
-The excess noise factor of the PMTs is represented by $F$, $T$ denotes the observation time, and $\sigma$ is the normalized spectral distribution of the light (including filters) \citep[e.g.,][]{acciari2020optical}.
-The signal ($S$) and noise ($N$) can be inferred using eqns.\ref{eq:signal} and \ref{eq:SNR} as:
+The excess noise factor of the PMTs is represented by $F$, $T$ denotes the observation time, and $\sigma$ is the normalized spectral distribution of the light (including filters) \citep[see e.g.,][]{acciari2020optical}.